 Since the introduction of social distancing measures in 2020, authorities worldwide have recognised the benefits of pedestrianised streets.
 Prioritising people over vehicles increases foot traffic, benefitting local economies, whilst also promoting public health and wellbeing through reduced air pollution and encouraging more active travel.

-This breakfast talk puts a spotlight on London’s car-free zones and explores the future of our streets.
+This breakfast talk brings together those behind some of London’s car-free zones and explores the future of our streets.

 Speakers: